 Immune disorders, metabolic disease, arthritis — just to name a few — make your dog less resilient in cold weather.

 What your dog is used to, how athletic they are, where they normally live and their personality all dictate how well they will do with winter challenges.

-I recently visited relatives in upstate New York in -10 degree weather.
+I recently visited relatives in upstate New York in weather that dipped down to minus 10 degrees.
 While my tough little Northeast dog did OK for about 5 minutes outside on the subzero tundra, her visiting Florida cousins did not.

-Even after a quick run into town to find booties, I could not get the little Shih-Tzus to go outside — they were afraid of the snow.
+Even after a quick run into town to find booties, I could not get those little Shih-Tzus to go outside — the dogs were afraid of the snow.

 Part 2: More Winter Dog Walking Tips

 No matter the coat type, the best way to keep your dog comfortable during the colder months is to have them inside.

 However, if your dog is strictly an outdoor dog, create a designated area with adequate shelter insulated with straw or blankets to retain the dog’s body heat: